SEO vs PPC | Differences Explained for Publishers

 What is PPC?

-Just like with SEO, keyword research is a must for a good PPC performance.
+Like SEO, keyword research is necessary for good PPC performance.
 Targeting keywords relevant to your content, service, or product brings a higher number of clicks and visitors to your site.

 You can create several ad campaigns with different objectives and keywords for a wider audience reach.
 The keywords should always be specific and related to your content.

-Similarly, you exclude specific keywords so that your ads won’t show up if the search query contains an exact keyphrase match (known as negative keywords).
+Similarly, you exclude specific keywords so that your ads won’t appear if the search query contains an exact keyphrase match (negative keywords).

 Source: Fusing Marketing